sauce-archives/testobject-gradle-plugin_TBD/README.md

 testobject {
 	username "your-username" // username, see nr.
-1 in screenshot above, not your email password "your-password" // your password you use for login into testobject app "your-app-name" // name of your app, see nr.
+1 in screenshot above, not your email password "your-password" // your password you use for login into testobject team "a-team-name" //the name of the team the user belongs to (optional, of the user is not part of a team) app "your-app-name" // name of your app, see nr.
 2 in screenshot above testSuite 17 // id of your test suite, see nr.
 3 in screenshot above }